 Acquisition: Donated to SSIC in December 2002 by Oda Nowrath and Cordula Vogt.

-History: The property was last logged in the 1980s and has a colourful history.
+History: The property was last logged in the 1980s.
 It was originally known as “Bryant’s Mountain” and later as “Goat Hill”, the home of Colonel Jasper Bryant and his wife Dr. Meta Elliot.
 Their thriving cheese-making endeavour had a ready market in Victoria.
 Meta also helped at the Lady Minto Hospital in Ganges as the anaesthetist.